timebertt/masters-thesis-controller-sharding/content/30-related-work.md

 ## Argo CD

+Argo CD [@argocddocs] is a continuous delivery tool for Kubernetes similar to Flux.
-In Argo CD [@argocddocs], the application controller is the central component that deploys manifests pulled from Git repositories to Kubernetes.
+In Argo CD, the application controller is the central component that deploys manifests pulled from Git repositories to Kubernetes.
 It works with one or more clusters configured via `Secrets` that contain credentials for the cluster.
 The application reconciliation process can become memory-intensive depending on the number and size of the deployed manifests.